7 tips for dealing with college debt

 Now that you have the degree, learn the best ways to repay student loans

-alone -- student loan debt in the United States has soared over $1 trillion and
+College Access and Success.
+Total student loan debt in the United States has

 "Don't panic.
 You're not going to have to pay this off